sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ### Installing dependencies

-#### R and renv
+#### R, RStudio, and renv

-While not strictly required, we recommend that you install the same `R` version that we used during the workshop (version `4.2.3`); you might find the [`rig` software](https://github.com/r-lib/rig) useful for getting this specific version!
+While not strictly required, we recommend that you install the same `R` version that we used during the workshop (version `4.2.3`).

+> Protip: You might find the [`rig` software](https://github.com/r-lib/rig) useful for getting this specific `R` version!

+You can download R and RStudio following [these instructions](https://posit.co/download/rstudio-desktop/).

-Once you have the correct `R` version, you will want to install the `renv` package from CRAN: `install.packages("renv")`.
+You can then launch RStudio and install the `renv` package from CRAN: `install.packages("renv")`.

 #### Command-line tools

-You may need to install a few more things depending on your operating system so that the R packages `renv` installs can build properly, if you have not previously installed these:
+You may need to install a few more things (if you have not previously installed them) so that the R packages `renv` installs can build properly.

 * **Windows** users will need to install [`Rtools42` for Windows](https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html); this will allow you to compile R packages.
   * `Rtools` is generally specific to a given R version, so if you have newly downloaded R, you will need to download the correct `Rtools` version for it as well.